L1lith/L1lith/README.md

-# I'm Lily
+# I'm Lili
 ## Areas I've explored

-### Teaching
-Learning to teach enables me to share my knowledge, and help me consolidate my understanding of code.
-If you would like to learn JavaScript, feel free to check out [Your First RPG](https://yourfirstrpg.com), a course I'm currently working on.

-### Software Development
-I'm really passionate about expanding my capabilities as a programmer, and Javascript has been a great tool for that.
-I am constantly developing open source software in hopes that it can both accelerate the development process for myself and others.

 ### Game Design
+I have recently developed [my own game engine](https://github.com/L1lith/Lilis-Game-Engine) which adapts cutting edge web development and Functional Programming approaches to the realm of game development.
+I am using it to build my own top-down game right now.

 It's hard to not hum along to the old zelda soundtracks.
 I feel like gaming has become so industrialized we forget to treat it as an art form.
 I enjoyed reading *"Power-Up: How Japanese Video Games Gave the World an Extra Life"* and learning about how Japanese people revolutionized gaming.

 I also redid the website for the amazing open source game engine [melonJS](https://melonjs.org)

 ### Web Development
 I love seeing the many layers of modern software design, and exploring the cutting edge.
 I've worked with a lot of tools, but [Solid.js](https://www.solidjs.com/) and [Astro](https://astro.build/) to me are simply unmatched for convienent development and lightning fast web pages.

+### Teaching
+Learning to teach enables me to share my knowledge, and help me consolidate my understanding of code.
+If you would like to learn JavaScript, feel free to check out [Your First RPG](https://github.com/L1lith/Your-First-RPG), an open source course I build in the past.
+Note that I am no longer paying for the hosting so you'll have to build it yourself.

+### Software Development
+I'm really passionate about expanding my capabilities as a programmer, and Javascript has been a great tool for that.
+I am constantly developing open source software in hopes that it can both accelerate the development process for myself and others.

 ### Security
-I enjoy making things safe, so I study cyber security to better understand the security aspects of back-end & front-end development, as well as potential security risks in cloud-based environments like AWS and Lambda.
+I enjoy making things safe, so I studied cyber security to better understand the security aspects of back-end & front-end development, as well as potential security risks in cloud-based environments like AWS and Lambda.
+I built a course and taught it at the Blackhat conference.

 ### Artificial Intelligence
-I have done extensive work with multiple forms of Artificial Intelligence.
-I have become very good at using the following AIs:
-- Various LLMs (I talk with them to help me solve problems, I now use my Lili's LLM Chat program in order to use more eco-friendly AIs)
+I am very good at prompting LLMs for coding purposes.
+I talk with them to help me solve problems, but only when needed not as my primary means of coding.
+I use my [Lili's LLM Chat program](https://github.com/L1lith/Lilis-LLM-Chat) in order to use more eco-friendly AIs through online APIs hosting open source models.
-- Midjourney (in tandem with procedural generation approaches, however I am not using it at the moment for environmental reasons)

-I would be open to prompt engineering roles, but only if I felt passionately about the project.

 ## Support
-If you'd like to support me financially consider [subscribing to my Patreon](https://www.patreon.com/Purp1)
 <details>
   <summary>If you'd like to help the earth, click here</summary>